lucassa3/Enron-pyspark-analysis/README.md

 ### Step 6 - Graph Analysis

+So once we have our graph, we made a centrality analysis in the nodes in the IPython Notebook extension to facilitate the visualization of the data.
+With the [py2neo](http://py2neo.org/2.0/) package, we were able to run the Neo4j queries in Python as well and retrieve the result into a variable, so it was possible to display.

 ### Installing and Running (local mode)

 In order to use this script, the following requirements are needed: